DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
+- [ ] Fix bug where you can have duplicate events of one reminder running
 - [ ] Modify Mongo Schema to account for "date" reminders, not just repeat reminders
 - [ ] Refactor code to check the type of reminder it is (repeat vs date, Email vs SMS)
 - [ ] Create API routes to test login, logout, homepage, and settings pages for the application